 Q.What makes Wehlers different?

 As for the circular economy, it starts with the design as I’ve previously explained, we then try to source the materials locally, and finally, we will manufacture our item by using as many recycled items as possible.
 When we go to market, we incentify the retailer to accept back our items by giving them better pricing on our furniture.
-Once the end user comes back with an item, we offer a discount jointly with the retailer for the purchase of a new furniture.
+Once the end user comes back with an item, we offer a discount jointly with the retailer for the purchase of a new furniture that you can combine with a nice and modern wall clock.

 So we basically monitor full life cycle and full supply chain of making furniture, from design phase to the return of the item.